 As people caught on that diets are dangerous and don’t work, savvy new companies emerged.
 They learned the marketing mistakes of their predecessors.
 So they drew a line in the sand and called themselves a “lifestyle; not a diet.”
 In some cases, they even pretended to be anti-diet.
 It didn’t matter their rules were the same tired diets.
 What they were calling it changed.
 This caused existing companies (who were losing profit to a new generation of diet companies) to simply REBRAND as lifestyles too.

 A great example is how the mother of all diets, Weight Watchers, recognized the lifestyle trend and rebranded as WW.
-They made virtually no changes to the actual programming, but changed the way they spoke about it.
-In other words, the enhancements went into their marketing efforts and not the science behind what makes a person healthy.
+They made virtually no changes to the actual programming.
+But changed the way they spoke about it.
+In other words, the enhancements went into better marketing.
+Not better science behind what makes a person healthy.

 The real difference between diets and lifestyle programs.